Standards and regulations

 Overseas standards and regulations

-There are four key overseas standards/regulations which all special purpose car seats, and some harnesses/vests comply with.
+There are five key overseas standards/regulations relating to special purpose car seats:

 - United Nations Economic Commission for Europe Regulation No 44 Uniform provisions concerning the approval of restraining devices for child occupants of power- driven vehicles (ECE r44)